-While most of Somerville residents enjoy access to

-multiple modes of transportation, not all do.
+While most of Somerville residents enjoy access to multiple modes of transportation, not all do.
 The city lacks strong north/south transit connections.
 In addition, the topography and lack of north/south bicycle lanes can make cycling a challenge.
-The Assembly and Davis Square Neighborhoods have more transit and mobility options with train, bus, and multi-use paths than any other neighborhoods in Somerville.
+The Assembly and Davis

+Somerville residents report that use of modes like public transportation and bicycles promote strong community relationships.
+For example, one resident commented: "I knew everybody who was at my bus stop, and when somebody was missing, we noticed."
+Research has shown that sustainable modes of travel make people happier and healthier.
+Square Neighborhoods have more transit and mobility options with train, bus, and multi-use paths than any other neighborhoods in Somerville.
 The City must recognize that the same convenient service is desired and necessary throughout Somerville.
 Historically, many groups have been left out of the transportation planning process, which results in the inequitable distribution of resources.
 Communities of color, seniors, people with low-incomes, youth, and persons with disabilities are disproportionately impacted by transportation decisions but are often not at the table when those decisions are made.
 It is critical to move forward acknowledging this deficit in order to increase equitable representation and participation surrounding transportation and infrastructure decisions.